 Given the inherent difficulty of monitoring the work hours of a telecommuting employee, some employers offer telecommuting to exempt employees only.
 However, an across-the-board prohibition against telecommuting for non-exempt employees may give rise to a disparate impact claim depending upon the demographics of a nonprofit's workforce.
 As an alternative, many nonprofits create something akin to a virtual sign-in sheet, requiring their telecommuting employees to log-in and log-out of a web-based program at the beginning and end of their work day.
 Other nonprofits simply require that their telecommuting employees receive authorization from their manager prior to working beyond 8 hours in a workday or 40 hours in a workweek.
-However, in the event a telecommuting employee overtime wages.
+However, in the event a telecommuting employee works overtime without proper authorization, the employer may not simply refuse to pay the employee overtime wages.
 Instead, the employer must still pay the employee overtime wages and treat the violation of the telecommuting policy as a disciplinary issue.